Research 'Residents perspective in the reinforcement’

 The Ministry of the Interior and Kingdom Relations (BZK) and the National Coordinator Groningen (NCG) want to take participation in the reinforcement operation to a higher level.
 BZK has commissioned the Knowledge Platform to provide advice on the topic of resident participation.
 In order to provide well-supported advice, the Knowledge Platform has carried out a short-term research project on behalf of the Ministry of BZK.

 BZK and the Knowledge Platform jointly formulated the objective of the assignment: to map out how the residents' perspective is already involved in the reinforcement and how this can be improved.
-The Knowledge Platform established the research design, the research questions and the chosen mindsets independently of the Ministry of the Interior and Kingdom Relations.
-The results (findings, analyzes and recommendations) were also produced independently.
+The Knowledge Platform established the research design, the research questions, and the chosen viewpoints independently of the Ministry of the Interior and Kingdom Relations.
+The results (findings, analyses, and recommendations) were also produced independently.